antcim/netsecqkd/README.md

 - \-f \<filepath>
     - read network topology from json file
     - if absent a random network will be generated
+- \-d
+    - the number of nodes composing the network we want to test
+    - default: 10
 - \-n \<int>
     - the number of keys to generate per each QKD instance
     - default: 3